Main illustration: Kyle Wayne Benson

 What is a marketing technology stack?

-A marketing technology stack (also known as “tech stack”) is the group of technologies that marketers use to execute, analyze and improve their marketing across the customer lifecycle.
-The goal of marketing technologies is to improve internal collaboration, measure the impact of marketing activities and reach customers in new ways.
+A marketing technology stack is the group of technologies that marketers use to execute, analyze and improve their marketing across the customer lifecycle.
+The focus of marketing technologies is to improve internal collaboration, measure the impact of marketing activities and reach customers in new ways.

 Strategy first, technology second